Consider the affordability of various Medicare options

 When you deal with Medicare, you’ll encounter a lot of important deadlines.
 To avoid penalties and lifelong higher costs, familiarize yourself with these time frames.

 Medicare supplement insurance, aka Medigap, has its own six-month open enrollment period that starts when you enroll in Part B. During that time, Medigap providers have to sell you a policy that covers your existing health problems.
-After that, insurers generally can deny you coverage or charge higher rates based on your health history.
+After that, insurers in most states generally can deny you coverage or charge higher rates based on your health history.

 How to use Medicare's Options tool